SADmitry/kv/README.md

 * **JDK httpserver** keeps the stack dependency‑free and is sufficient for an assignment‑scale service.
 * **Virtual threads** make concurrency simple without reactive frameworks.
 * **SkipList** gives range scans «for free» with minimal extra complexity.

----

-*© 2025 — Take‑home reference implementation for a Principal Engineer assignment.*